 As a result of their asset-based model, annual fees escalate according to the total value of your assets.
 So as you succeed in making money with each investment, they proceed to charge you more and more as a reward for your profit procuring.

 To recap, your first year with Broad will result in $1,695 in fees, and with that you are paying for the freedom that the Checkbook model offers.
-Better yet, each year after that will only cost you $380 (4 quarterly fees/year).
-The quarterly fee does not change based on your assets, and their are no additional or hidden fees that come with maintaining your account.
+Better yet, each year after that will only cost you $400 (4 quarterly fees/year).
+The quarterly fee does not change based on your assets, and there are no additional or hidden fees that come with maintaining your account.

 Meanwhile, over at Big Name Custodian...well, the BBB reviews speak for themselves.
 The following is from k j:

 "This company is dishonest and will find any way they can to defraud people out of their retirement investments.
 My most recent example is a notification about "potential" fees for expedited service.
 I marked "Normal Processing Service" on their provided paperwork, and was still ambushed with a fee.
 After the fact, all they will tell you is, "well you got expedited service, didn't you?
 The opt out box (on the only paperwork *** provides) doesn't work at certain times of the year."
 I get that they can charge more for their services when they are turning work around quicker.
 But if their paperwork offers a regular (no fee) option, and people deliberately choose that option, *** should honor that.
 It is no wonder this company has been sued in the past and is being sued again."

 Here's another review fraught with similar frustration, this time from Nate:

 "****** ***** does not let you close your account without exorbitant fees.
 While trying to close the account they will continue to charge fees, and then late and penalty fees.
 Fighting the fees takes additional time which they continue to rack up these fees.
 I transferred the funds out of the account 2 years ago. ****** ***** has continued to charge fees that now add up to $2,300."